peaclab/PACT/README.md

 # Enable Parallel Thermal Simulation:

-# Example Input and outputs
+# Example Inputs and outputs
 To run thermal simulations, go to /RuntimeAnalysis/scripts/ and run qsub_10mm.py, qsub_20mm.py, and qsub_Hetero_500um.py .
 You can choose various synthetic power profiles and floorplans within the python script.